James Atkinson (Persian scholar): Government Gazette

 Atkinson was also editor of the Calcutta Gazette, one of the earliest English language newspapers in India being founded in 1784.
 It was a weekly newspaper which had the exclusive rights of publishing Government announcements and advertisements affording it an increased circulation and the potential of increased advertising revenues from other sources.
-In 1815 the Government transferred these rights to the Bengal Military Orphan Society in order to provide an income for the charity as well as providing the orphans with a potential trade.
+In 1815, the Government transferred these rights to the Bengal Military Orphan Society in order to provide an income for the charity as well as providing the orphans with a potential trade.
 The new paper was named the Government Gazette and was thenceforth printed from the Orphan Society's Press.
-Atkinson became the Editor of the new Government Gazette in 1815 and in 1817 the Superintendent of the Press.
+Atkinson became the Editor of the new Government Gazette in 1815; in 1817, he became the Superintendent of the Press.

 Under Atkinson the Government Gazette continued to be a great success publishing two issues per week from 1823 and in 1827 it was the most widely circulated of all the English language newspapers in Bengal.
 The Government Gazette included local and national news including extracts from English newspapers and those of Bombay and Madras, letters from correspondents, information on the customs and manners of the people of India as well as occasionally translations of Sanskrit hymns and Persian poetry.
 For the years 1825-1828 Atkinson leased the Press and the Government Gazette from the Orphan Society for an annual fee of 40,000 rupees effectively becoming its proprietor to run as his own business.